jurecuhalev/simple-trader/README.md

 Instalation
 ---

+If you need to setup your basic python environment:

+	sudo apt-get install python-pip python-virtualenv python-dev

-Unzip the folder and create new virtualenv:
+From inside simple-trader folder, create new virtualenv:

 	virtualenv env